 St. Patrick's Day is such a big celebration here on the Whitefish Chain that we start the celebration ahead of time.

-Crosslake's St. Patrick's Day Parade, which will be March 18, is the second largest St. Patrick's Day parade in the state.
+Crosslake's St. Patrick's Day Parade, which will be March 14, is the second largest St. Patrick's Day parade in the state.
 It's a day when the town with a population of just 2,000 grows to 10,000-plus.
-To make the most of the fun, we start early.
+We start early to make the most of the fun.

 Participating bars include Andy's, Bourbon Room, Crosslake-Fifty Lakes American Legion, Cedar Chest, Maucieri's, Moonlite Bay, Manhattan's, Riverside, the Wharf and Zorbaz.
 Register for the hop at any of these establishments.
 The Grasshopper Hop starts at 11:30 a.m. and wraps up at 4:30 p.m.
 March 11.